thiyangt/ThiTal/content/home/about.md

 # About me

 I am a PhD candidate in Statistics at [Monash University, Australia](https://www.monash.edu/).
 My PhD research focuses on the problem of forecasting large collections of time series.
-I enjoy solving general data science problems from three different angles: theoretical, computational, applied.
+Further, I enjoy solving general data science problems from three different angles: theoretical, computational, applied.
 In this website you will find some of my work and interests on statistics and data analysis.
 I am also interested in R programming language.